 The Accelerated Approval pathway is most often used in settings in which the course of a disease is long and an extended period of time is required to measure the intended clinical benefit of a drug, even if the effect on the surrogate or intermediate clinical endpoint occurs rapidly.
 Under subpart H of the Accelerated Approval pathway, the FDA may grant marketing approval for a new drug product on the basis of adequate and well-controlled clinical trials establishing that the drug product has an effect on a surrogate endpoint that is reasonably likely, based on epidemiologic, therapeutic, pathophysiologic, or other evidence, to predict clinical benefit or on the basis of an effect on a clinical endpoint other than survival or irreversible morbidity.
 The Accelerated Approval pathway is usually contingent on a sponsor's agreement to conduct, in a diligent manner, additional post-approval confirmatory studies to verify and describe the drug's clinical benefit.
-As a result, a drug candidate approved on this basis is subject to rigorous post-marketing compliance requirements, including the completion of Phase IV or post-approval clinical trials to confirm the effect on the clinical endpoint.
-Failure to conduct required post-approval studies, or confirm a clinical benefit during post-marketing studies, would allow the FDA to withdraw the drug from the market on an expedited basis.
-All promotional materials for drug candidates approved under accelerated regulations are subject to prior review by the FDA.
+As a result, a drug candidate approved on this basis is subject to rigorous post-marketing compliance requirements, including the completion of phase IV or post-approval clinical trials to confirm the effect on the clinical endpoint.
+Failure to conduct required post-approval studies, or confirm a clinical benefit during postmarketing studies, would allow the FDA to withdraw the drug from the market on an expedited basis.
+All promotional materials for drug candidates approved under accelerated regulations are subject to prior review by the FDA, which could adversely impact the timing of the commercial launch of the product.